What Is The Relative Strength Index (RSI)?

 - Relative Strength (RS): This is the key component in the calculation.
 RS for the defined period = Average Gain / Average Loss.

 - Average loss: In contrast to gain, a loss occurs when the difference between the periodic closing prices of a security is negative.
 If security ABC closes at US$100 for period one, and US$95 for period two, then there is a realised loss of US$5.
-In order to calculate the average loss, the total of amount observed during losses for the period is divided by the period itself: Total Loss / Period.
+In order to calculate the average negative change of price movements, the total amount observed during losses for the period is divided by the period itself: Total Loss / Period.

 - Period: The default period used for the RSI calculation is 14.
 It is important to remember the period can be adjusted to account for varying market conditions.
 Differing products, timeframes or overall market state can greatly influence the inherent volatility facing an actively traded financial instrument.
 Depending upon the situation, the period used for the RSI calculation may need to be adjusted to more accurately reflect current trading conditions.

 RSI is a normalised technical indicator.
 Indicators that are normalised have pre-defined upper and lower values, or exist on a scale.
 In the case of RSI, the scale ranges from a low value of zero to a high value of 100.
 Using this scale, traders can determine whether or not a security is currently being overbought or oversold.
 This is contrary to the popular MACD indicator, where exponential moving average (EMA) values are used to quantify market state.